188751671/SleepDuraTracker/README.md

 # 💤 Sleep Tracker for macOS
 Sleep Duration Tracker for people who use Mac before going to sleep and open the Mac soon after waking up.

-A small macOS app that reads your Mac’s power logs to detect **nightly sleep durations** and records them to a CSV file.
+It reads your Mac’s power logs to detect **nightly sleep durations** and records them to a CSV file.
 It’s built with Python and packaged as an Automator `.app` for easy sharing — just double-click to run.

 ## ✨ Features